mattydevicce/pluto/u3-project-1/project-1.md

 #### Necessary for MVP

-- The game should generate two random cards per player.
-- The game should ask the player, "Hit" or "Stand"
-- The game should generate another card for the players hand if a player chooses to "Hit"
+- The game should follow the rules for Black Jack
-- The game should generate random cards for the dealer until the cards total 17 or more points
+- The game should deal cards for the dealer until the cards total 17 or more points.
+- The game should properly handle an Ace as 11 or 1.
 - The game should add up the values in the players hand and check for a "bust" (value greater than 21)
 - The game should look presentable